Paul Butler (bishop): Personal life and other work

 He was a trustee of the Church Mission Society from 2000 to 2010 and its chairman from 2008 to 2010.
 He regularly visits Rwanda, Burundi and Uganda, and visited Natal, South Africa in January 2011 as part of a diocesan visit.

 He has also served the YMCA at Forest (1995–2004), Southampton (2004–09), Nottingham (2010–13), Teesdale (2014-present).

 In 2012 he was appointed president of Scripture Union, the charity he had worked for from 1987 to 1994.

 He is a patron of the Scargill Movement (which operates Scargill House) as well as the Nottingham-based charity the Ear Foundation.

 In March 2015, it was revealed that Butler had, a year previously, reported former Conservative MP Enoch Powell as being involved with a Westminster paedophile ring in the 1980s, after the allegations were passed to him by Dominic Walker, the former bishop of Monmouth.

-Bishop Butler, like his predecessors, holds a seat in the House of Lords by virtue of his ecclesiastical office.